-A native of Atlanta, Andrew Johnston has been a personal trainer for over 15 years.
+A native of Atlanta, Andrew Johnston has been a personal trainer for over two decades.
 He got into the business for self-improvement, arming himself with knowledge to combat the performance enhancing drugs that inundate the sport of professional cycling.
 This strategy worked, and in 1992 he was invited to be a resident athlete at the Olympic Training Center in Colorado Springs.

 Upon graduation from Eckerd College in 1994, he turned pro and took his ambitions to Europe to race for the Belgian Haverbeke GB team.
 After the 1996 Olympic Trials, he moved to Spain to race for the Palafrugell and Homs squads until 1998.
 Andrew devoted his full attention to personal training in 1999 after a crash ended his cycling career just as he was entering his prime.
 But his competitive drive was satisfied for only a year before discovering his interest in triathlon.
 In his first full season of triathlon competition, he was the 2001 Olympic Distance Champion of Georgia and 5th overall at the National Long Course Triathlon Championships, earning All-American status as well as a slot on the U.S. World Triathlon team.